Release Date: September 28, 2019

 #6: Feature: Client/Matter inactive date is auto-populated

 Users previously could not identify when a client/matter was made inactive, or if imported clients/matters were inactive and when they had been made inactive.
 Users can now know when clients/matter were made inactive as TimeSolv now shows a pre-populated Inactive date.
-Users can change the date if required.
 When running a client/matter report, it will display the inactive date for the matter, and the client detail will show inactivate date as well as the start date.